Skip to Content

 Expanding Equity’s topical courses and resources are available to everyone.

-Our Core Program is application-based and designed for organizations in all stages of their DEI or racial equity work looking for a comprehensive, structured, measurable and actionable program.
+Our Core Program is application-based and designed for organizations who are committed to creating more opportunity, inclusion, and fairness in their work through a comprehensive, structured, measurable and actionable program.
 We are actively recruiting private sector, for-profit companies to apply to join online learning cohorts.
 Eligible organizations typically have ~100 employees, but some smaller organizations have participated in the past.

-Participating teams typically include 1 team leader, 1-2 HR or DEI professionals, 1-2 functional leaders from the business, and 1 C-suite executive sponsor.
+Participating teams typically include 1 team leader, 1-2 HR professionals, 1-2 functional leaders from the business, and 1 C-suite executive sponsor.
 The team leader serves as a primary point of contact for your organization as your team goes through the course.
-It is up to each organization to select this lead.
+It is up to each organization to select this lead and their team.

-If you are not a private sector company, please know that we are currently developing a Core Program offering for all organizations and will share more information soon.
-We encourage you to sign up for Expanding Equity email updates for announcements about this new offering and additional resources as they become available.
+If you are not a private sector company, we encourage you to sign up for Expanding Equity email updates for announcements about this new offering and additional resources as they become available.

 • What types of organizations are best suited for the Core Program?